-As for the car rental in Thailand, the averageThe cost of a regular sedan will be about 1000 baht / day, regardless of whether the network is a company or a private owner.
+As for car rental in Thailand, the average cost of an ordinary sedan will be about 1,000 baht / day, regardless of whether it is a network company or a private trader.
 The cost depends on the season, model and rental period.
-The cheapest are subcompacts and pickups with a manual gearbox.
-And in terms of duration, then somewhere from 5 days discounts already begin.
-In principle, the price does not depend on anything else.
+The cheapest are small cars and pickups with a manual transmission.
+And in terms of duration, discounts start somewhere from 5 days.
+In principle, the price does not depend on anything else..

-Do I need an international driver's license?
+Do i need an international driving license?

 Bank card and deposit

 Credit cards and debit cards are accepted, although it says everywhere that they do not accept debit cards.
 There is such a nuance, many Russian debit cards «are beating», as credit, for example, Tinkoff and Kukuruza, which I recommend for travel (selection of maps).
 I repeatedly took the car over them.
 But in general, make yourself a normal AllAirlines travel credit card (by the link 1000 rubles a gift to the card) and get a good cashback on it.

 If you are booking a car online, then when you receive a car, it is advisable to have this very bank card with which you made the reservation.
 Also, a bank card will be used at the rental point to write off rental fees and a deposit..